-Given these problems with absolute quantification of blood flow, various parameters have been proposed to characterize signal changes descriptively.
-Several of these parameters have been shown to be reproducible when repeat measurement is performed.
-Perfusion parameters determined by dynamic contrast-enhanced MRI include the time to peak signal enhancement, measured from the moment the first change is observed, or the signal change over time (enhancement slope).
-Although such parameters allow quantitative data analysis and are largely examiner-independent, they are nevertheless limited because results vary with the pulse sequence used and with other scan parameters as well.
-Hence, these parameters have to be calibrated after each change in the experimental setup and results are difficult to compare among different study centers.
+Given these problems with absolute quantification of blood flow, various parameters have been proposed to characterize the signal dynamics descriptively.
+Several of these parameters have been shown to correlate more or less consistently with an independently determined degree of tissue perfusion.
+Perfusion parameters used in dynamic contrast-enhanced MRI include, e.g., the time to peak signal enhancement measured from the moment the first change is observed or the relative signal change per unit time (enhancement slope).
+Although such evaluations yield numerical results that are largely observer-independent, they are nevertheless limited because they depend on the pulse sequence used and on other scan parameters.
+Hence, the perfusion parameters have to be calibrated after each change in the experimental setup and results from different study centers are difficult to compare.

 Compared with various other modalities, MR perfusion techniques have the advantage of allowing noninvasive or minimally invasive evaluation of blood flow in a tissue with good spatial resolution.
-MR imaging involves no radiation exposure and is relatively fast.
+MR imaging involves no ionizing radiation exposure and is relatively fast.
 Patients can therefore be examined repeatedly, for example, to monitor therapy or to follow up surgery.
-Moreover, perfusion measurement can be performed in conjunction with other MR measurements in a single session.
-The additional morphologic data may provide detailed anatomic information or help differentiate vital regions of decreased perfusion from scar tissue or areas of acute infarction.
+Moreover, perfusion measurement can be performed in combination with other MR measurements in a single session.
+These can provide detailed anatomic information or help differentiate viable tissue regions with decreased perfusion from scar tissue or areas of acute infarction.